CFDA Registration of Imported Cosmetics in China - Hygiene License & Record-keeping Certificate

 4 Dec 2012, China SFDA to Revise Hygienic Standards for Cosmetics and Lower Pb and As Level in Cosmetics.
 For more info, please click here.

-We can help you search both IECIC(2003) & IECIC(2012 draft) & Hygienic Standard for Csometics, determine if an ingredient is new or not and identifiy maximum allowable use level if there is any restriction in IECIC & hygienic standard for cosmetics(2007) in China.
+We can help you search both IECIC(2003) & IECIC(2014 draft) & Hygienic Standard for Csometics, determine if an ingredient is new or not and identifiy maximum allowable use level if there is any restriction in IECIC & hygienic standard for cosmetics(2007) in China.
 This service costs RMB 100 - RMB 300 per ingredient depending on the number of cosmetic ingredients to be searched.
 Please note that the first ingredient search is free of charge.
-You can also request a consolidated list of IECIC(2012 draft & three batches) free of charge by contacting email@example.com
+You can also request a consolidated list of IECIC(2014 draft) and IECIC(2003) free of charge by contacting email@example.com

 Application of Hygiene License or Record-keeping Certificate

 The following documents are required for application of hygiene license or record keeping certificate:

 - Product ingredients;